ned-kelly/slackrelay/README.md

                         configuration
   -f CONFIG_FILE, --config-file CONFIG_FILE
                         Configuration file
-  -e EMOJI_TO_CONFIRM, --emoji-to-confirm EMOJI_TO_CONFIRM
+  -mb, --mirror-bots True|False  Option to relay messages from other Bots (such as your Build server Notifications) -e EMOJI_TO_CONFIRM, --emoji-to-confirm EMOJI_TO_CONFIRM
                         Emoji that relayed messages will be updated with (reacted to) to show confirmation to humans, e.g.